 One thing I did not expect from this trip was how social everyone was with each other and with the staff.
 They do not have seating for two, but more like seating for 4, 6, 8, or 10 was very common.
 They encourage cruisers to meet each other and meet the staff, so by the end, you create a group of “travel friends” that you sit by each night or see at the excursions.

-Also, I have been an independent traveler my whole life, so this type of planned daily activities that are not on MY schedule was a bit difficult for me at first, but I tell you it does cut back on all the planning and logistic you have to figure out when someone else does it for you.
-Each night you are given a “daily paper” that breaks down the times and what will be scheduled for the next day, so that you can take a look at the schedule before you go to the daily briefings.
+Also, I have been an independent traveler my whole life, so this type of planned daily activities that are not on MY schedule was a bit difficult for me at first, but I tell you it does cut back on all the planning and logistics you have to figure out when someone else does it for you.
+Each night you are given a “daily paper” that breaks down the times and what will be scheduled for the next day so that you can take a look at the schedule before you go to the daily briefings.

-These cruises can run the gamut of price ranges, depending on which one you choice, how long the trip is and which room and deck you choose.
+These cruises can run the gamut of price ranges, depending on which one you choose, how long the trip is and which room and deck you choose.
 However, that being said, I would like to point out that if you sign up for their emails, I did hear of a few passengers saying they got some great deals and well-priced specials ahead of time for this particular cruise.
-So the deals are out there, you just have to be on the look out for them.
+So the deals are out there, you just have to be on the lookout for them.
 On the other hand, if you choose to splurge, that can easily be done here as well, with the veranda room with balcony, the veranda suites with separate living room and the Explorer Suites.
 There is something here for everyone, but “value” is all around.

 I bet the Vikings didn’t have as much fun as we had on our Viking Longship!